a2i2/surround/docs/articles/blog.md

 We built Surround to help us with the challenges outlined above.
 The Surround framework consists of four core elements a philosophy, a set of conventions, a command line tool and a Python library.

 ### A Philosophy

+**Exploration to Production**

+From the moment data lands on our desk we need to be thinking about the final use case for the solutions we are developing.
+We built Surround to help us move from data exploration to a containerised proof-of-concept web application ready to deploy in the shortest time possible.
+To do this we needed to resolve the competing requirements of researchers and engineers.
+For example, researchers want to dive into the data leaving code quality for later where as engineers want well structured code from the start.
+We solved this problem by focusing the team on a "production first" mindset and through a convention (data exploration scripts had their own folder).
+At times small compromises needed to be made to ensure that everyone can use Surround for their use cases.

 **A Place For Everything**